Plan to Join Us

 For the plant(s) that you bring, you will receive a lettered coupon.
 The coupon will note the number of plants that you may collect during the exchange.
 The exchange starts at sharply at the appointed hour.
-After a welcome message, the Master of Ceremony will call out a letter.
+After a welcome message and announcements, the Master of Ceremony will call out a letter.
 When the letter called matches the one on your coupon, you may enter the sharing area to select your plants.
 The sharing area is a roped off part of the park with series of tables with the plants.
 The plants are organized by plants size and type.
 Once you walk around all the Plant Share tables, you will come to the checkout where you turn in your coupon.

 Prior to the start of the sharing event, you may walk around the outside of the roped-off sharing area to view the plants.
 However, this must be done at distance, to let the volunteers get the plants organized quickly.

 The Plant Share is a fast event and typically ends an hour after the sharing starts.

 Nothing to Share?
 Purchase!